ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-2.md

 This command displays the following sample output.

 ### PTP (Precision Time Protocol) Setting
-In 5G world, the time synchronization is critical to synchronize all components in same timing cadence
+In 5G world, the time synchronization is critical to synchronize all components in same timing cadence.

 #### GrandMaster Hardware based PTP